tomafro/deja/README.md

 ## Options

-`--watch-path [path]` returns the cached result while the content of the path remains the same (detected via a content hash).
-It can be used multiple times to watch multiple paths.
+`--watch-path [path]` returns the cached result until the path contents change (detected via a content hash).
+Multiple paths can be watched by providing the option multiple times.

-- `--watch-path Gemfile.lock` - Reuse the result while `Gemfile.lock` doesn't change
+- `--watch-path Gemfile.lock` - Reuse the result until `Gemfile.lock` changes
-- `--watch-path src` - Reuse the result while the the contents or `src` folder doesn't change
+- `--watch-path src` - Reuse the result until the contents `src` changes

-`--watch-scope [scope]` returns the cached result while the given scope remains the same.
+`--watch-scope [scope]` returns the cached result until the scope changes.
 This accepts any string, and combined with shell substitution can be extremely powerful:

 - `--watch-scope "$(date +%Y-%m-%d)"` - Reuse the result throughout the day
 - `--watch-scope "$(git rev-parse HEAD)"` - Reuse the result for the current git commit

 As with `--watch-path`, `--watch-scope` can be provided multiple times to watch multiple scopes.

-`--watch-env` returns the cached result while given environment variables remain unchanged.
+`--watch-env` returns the cached result until the given environment variables change.
 This option can be provided multiple times to watch multiple different environment variables.

 `--exclude-pwd` removes the working directory from the cache key.
 Without this flag `deja` includes the working directory; cached results are only returned when called from the same directory.
 With this flag, cached results can be returned whatever directory the command is called from, but _only_ if `--exclude-pwd` was originally used.
 A result generated without `--exclude-pwd` will never be returned from a different directory.